jonniecumming/mental-health-awareness/README.md

 ## Reflection

+### Copilot
+During this project, I used AI to help with creating text content to delegate this away and save time.
+I also used AI a few times to create basic elements quickly, making sure that I always understood what what happening with any implemented code.
+Finally, my main use was to help problem-solve.
+This was generally helpful, pointing out errors and usually explaining what the issue was.

+I found myself not wanting to use AI at this stage of learning, due to not wanting to miss any developmental aspects of doing this project myself.
+However, I did find that this became somewhat frustrating when I could quickly solve problems when using it as an aid.

 ### Challenges
 From starting the development of the fundementals layout of the site whilst being uncertain about variuous elements, I created many unneccessary problems for myself.
 This was especially unhelpful when getting used to using a standardised apporach to building a site as it meant I was often doping things in a sub-optimal way in terms of order, as well as efficieny.